Bagpipes: Possible ancient origins

-The evidence for bagpipes prior to the 13th century AD is still uncertain, but several textual and visual clues have been suggested.
-The Oxford History of Music posits that a sculpture of bagpipes has been found on a Hittite slab at Euyuk in Anatolia, dated to 1000 BC.
+The evidence for bagpipes prior to the 13th century is still uncertain, but several textual and visual clues have been suggested.
+The Oxford History of Music posits that a sculpture of bagpipes has been found on a Hittite slab at Euyuk in Anatolia, dated to 1000 BCE.
 Another interpretation of this sculpture suggests that it instead depicts a pan flute played along with a friction drum.

 Several authors identify the ancient Greek askaulos (ἀσκός askos – wine-skin, αὐλός aulos – reed pipe) with the bagpipe.

-In the 2nd century AD, Suetonius described the Roman emperor Nero as a player of the tibia utricularis.
-Dio Chrysostom wrote in the 1st century of a contemporary sovereign (possibly Nero) who could play a pipe (tibia, Roman reedpipes similar to Greek and Etruscan instruments) with his mouth as well as by tucking a bladder beneath his armpit.
-Vereno suggests that such instruments, rather than being seen as an independent class, were understood as variants on mouth-blown instruments that used a bag as an alternative blowing aid and that it was not until drones were added in the European Medieval era that bagpipes were seen as a distinct class.
+Dio Chrysostom wrote in the 1st century CE of a contemporary sovereign (possibly the Roman emperor Nero) who could play a pipe (tibia, Roman reedpipes similar to Greek and Etruscan instruments) with his mouth as well as by tucking a bladder beneath his armpit.

+In the 2nd century CE, Suetonius also described Nero as a player of the tibia utricularis.

+Modern scholarship suggests that such instruments, rather than being seen as an independent class, were understood as variants on mouth-blown instruments that used a bag as an alternative blowing aid, and that it was not until drones were added in the European Medieval era that bagpipes were seen as a distinct class.